 ‘Finito’ López would proceed to rule the division for seven more years, in the process turning back all viable challengers.
 He became a two division champion in 1999 when he moved up to the light flyweight division and won the IBF title.
 He would retire undefeated, only the fifth world champion in history to do so, while able to boast of having never dodged a challenge.
 Like Joe Louis, he fought 26 title fights in a row without tasting defeat.
 The lone blemish on his record, a technical draw with Nicaraguan Rosendo Alvarez in 1998, was promptly addressed in the rematch six months later with López earning a split decision win.

 As a further nod to his enduring influence in the sport, and despite (or perhaps because of) his many victories over Asian fighters, Ricardo Lopez is the inspiration of fictional boxer Ricardo Martínez, which features in the Japanese manga series “Hajime No Ippo.”
-Without question, he is one of the greatest of all Mexican boxers. — Rafael Garcia
+Without question, he is one of the greatest of all Mexican boxers, not to mention one of the most talented pugilists of the last several decades. — Rafael Garcia